Russian warships launch rockets on Islamic State in Syria

 Shoigu also said Russia was ready to agree a document with the United States to coordinate actions in Syria.

-(Reporting by Alexander Winning, Andrei Kuzmin, Maxim Rodionov and Denis Dyomkin; Additional reporting by John Irish in Paris; Editing by Raissa Kasolowsky)
+(Reporting by Alexander Winning, Andrei Kuzmin, Maxim Rodionov and Denis Dyomkin; Editing by Raissa Kasolowsky)